-Opioid Withdrawal and Effects
+Opioid Withdrawal symptoms and Effects

 Anyone prescribed opioids is at risk for developing a dependency.
 These drugs are prescribed primarily for pain relief for patients who have sustained a significant injury, had surgery or are receiving treatment for cancer.
 Short-term use of these medications is relatively safe if the patient follows the exact dosage instructions, does not take larger doses of the drug and does not continue taking the drug beyond the recommended time frame.
 Unfortunately, as many as one in four patients on long-term opioid therapy is addicted to opioids (Centers for Disease Control and Prevention, 2019).
+Prolonged use of these drugs will cause a physical dependency.
+If the individual attempts to discontinue using, they will likely feel opioid withdrawal symptoms.

 The reason these drugs are so addictive is due to the way they interact with our bodies.
 Opioids work by binding to opioid receptors in the brain, spinal cord and areas of the body.
 Essentially, they tell your brain you are not in pain.
 In addition to alleviating moderate to severe pain relief, people taking this class of drugs report feelings of pleasure.
 When the pleasurable feelings and the pain begin to return, people are often tempted to take another dose sooner in order to feel good again.
 This is the often the beginning of a vicious cycle.